Career Options After B Sc Biotechnology Course: Syllabus, Scope & Best Colleges

 10. Quality Controller

-After completing a bachelor’s in biotechnology, one can become a quality controller.
-Quality controllers ensure that various companies’ quality of drugs and goods comply with the set organisational standards.
+After completing a Bachelor’s in Biotechnology, graduates can become quality controllers.
+Quality controllers ensure that the quality of a company’s drugs and goods comply with organizational standards.
 They ensure that manufactured drugs and other products are safe and therapeutically active.

 Roles and Responsibilities